Skip to main content

 • optimization

-• “Performance and controls on the Steam Deck are good; text may be a bit small for some people.”
+• “Performance and controls on the Steam Deck are good, though the text may be a bit small for some players.”

 • “Well written, with strong voice acting performances, and a short playtime that feels appropriate to the game's scope and price point.”